gbazad93/AirFlow-ML-Data-Integration/README.md

 - [Contributing](#contributing)

 ## Overview

 This repository offers a sample Airflow project integrating a daily weather data fetch from OpenWeather’s free API into a PostgreSQL database.
 The data is cleaned, validated, and ready for further downstream tasks, such as ML model training or dashboard visualization.

+To run this project:

+1. Follow the steps in the **Setup Instructions** section to configure your environment, database, and connections.
+2. Download or clone the DAG and related codes in the exact same structure as described in the **Project Structure** section.
+3. Use the Airflow UI to trigger and monitor the pipeline execution.

 ## Features
 - **Automated Orchestration:** Daily scheduled runs controlled by Airflow.